None So Vile

 None So Vile is the second studio album by Canadian death metal band Cryptopsy, released on 3 July 1996 by Wrong Again Records.
 The album was later reissued by Displeased Records and Century Media Records.
 It was re-released on vinyl in 2012 by War on Music.

-None So Vile is the first album to feature bassist Eric Langois, and the last to feature vocalist Lord Worm, until his return on 2005's Once Was Not.
-The art featured on the cover of the album is a painting by Italian Baroque painter Elisabetta Sirani titled Herodias with the Head of John the Baptist.
+None So Vile is the first album to feature bassist Eric Langlois, and the last to feature vocalist Lord Worm, until his return on 2005's Once Was Not.